Ghost Army: The Combat Con Artists of World War II

 Janna Ireland on the Architectural Legacy of Paul Revere Williams in Nevada

-Janna Ireland on the Architectural Legacy of Paul Revere Williams in Nevada is on view in Las Vegas, Nevada at the Nevada State Museum, Las Vegas through May 30, 2023.
+Janna Ireland on the Architectural Legacy of Paul Revere Williams in Nevada is on view in New York at AIA New York Center for Architecture from July 13, 2023 – October 31, 2023.

 This exhibition features the contemporary photography of Janna Ireland, who explores the important contributions of architect Paul R. Williams (1894-1980) in Nevada.
 Williams was the first licensed African American architect to work in the western region of the United States, designing buildings in the 1920s through the 1970s.
 His work in Nevada spans from the 1930s through the 1970s.
 The exhibition will open at the Nevada Museum of Art in Reno, and will then travel to the Nevada State Museum Las Vegas from December 3rd, 2022 through May 29, 2023.